training-support/FST-M1/README.md

 ## Instructions

-1. Please fork this repo and follow the proper directory structure while submitting your activities.
+1. Please fork this repo(main branch only) and follow the proper directory structure while submitting your activities.
 2. File names need to follow this format: `Activity#` where `#` is the activity number.

 > [!CAUTION]